mickey-is-codin/computer-vision/README.md

-# OpenCV and Image Processing Repository
+# Computer Vision and Image Processing

-Using this for any learning or projects involving OpenCV until I have enough knowledge to make repos for each specific project.